RomanLut/INAV-X-Plane-HITL/README.md

 I hope this plugin can help improve INAV firmware.

+While not a been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV options.

 # How it works

  X-Plane is airplane simulation game.
 X-Plane is extendable with plugins.
 This plugin connects for Flight Controller and passes gyroscope, accelerometer, baromener and GPS data, which replace data prom physical sensors.
 FC sends back yaw/pitch/roll controls which are passed to X-Plane.